Ben Browder had a cameo Guardians of the Galaxy, Vol 2 because James Gunn was a huge Farscape fan

-You can count actor Ben Browder as one of those names you would think has either done more on the TV screen or feature film circuit.
-He certainly has the pedigree.
+You can count actor Ben Browder as one of those names you would think has either done more on the TV screen or feature film circuit over the course of his career.
+He certainly has the pedigree, and there’s even a Marvel movie in there.
 But somehow, things haven’t panned out as perhaps they should have for the former Farscape and then Stargate SG-1 star.

 The start to Ben Browder’s acting career could be described at once as pretty ho-hum.
 His first appearance on screen was as a 16-year old in the feature Duncan’s World.
 It was a movie that was as forgettable as Browder’s appearance in it.
 The amazing thing here, though, is that it took Browder 12 more years before he would be seen on the big screen again.
 Any screen, for that matter.